PCSC Program Modules

 Hormone therapy, also known as androgen deprivation therapy (ADT), is a type of treatment for prostate cancer.
 Since ADT reduces a man’s testosterone, it causes a range of physical and psychological side effects.
 Being able to recognize and control the side effects proactively is the best way to avoid long term problems with ADT.

-This is a 1.5-hour group information session for prostate cancer patients who will be starting on or are already on hormone therapy.
-Partners and family member are also welcome.
-The session explains how ADT works and presents all the possible side effects and how you can.
+This is a 1.5-hour group education session for prostate cancer patients who will be starting on or are already on hormone therapy.
+Partners and family members are also welcome.
+The session explains how ADT works and presents all the possible side effects and how you can manage them.
+We also offer one-on-one clinical appointments for those who would like a more individualized discussion.

 Patients who are experiencing urgency or incontinence 12-weeks following surgery can also schedule one-on-one clinical appointments with our pelvic floor physiotherapist.
 During these appointments, patients will learn how to contract the pelvic floor to help improve urinary control, as well as other techniques to manage urgency.